mehrnoosh-hk/dottAssignment/readMe.md

 Any of the following errors may occur as a result of a faulty test file:

-1. Wrong file path - Error code 101
+1. Invalid file path error:
 This error happens when the file address is in the wrong format, or if the file does not exist.
+2. Invalid number of problems error:
-2. Wrong number of problems in a test file
+This error happens when the number of problems in test file is not a valid integer or is greater than 1000.
-3. Wrong dimentions of a test case in a test file
+3. Invalid test case dimentions error:
+This error happens when the number of rows and columns in a test case is not a valid integer or is greater than 182.
+4. Invalid entry error:
-4. Wrong entry in a test case
+This error happens when the entry in a test case is not binary or the dimentions do not match the problem specification.